-Intended or prior transmitters of multicast on other than the default channel that did not own a channel mapping for the multicast group address prior to the bus reset SHALL NOT attempt to allocate a channel number from the isochronous resource manager's CHANNELS\AVAILABLE register until at least ten seconds have elapsed since the completion of the bus reset.
-Subsequent to this ten second delay, intended or prior transmitters of multicast MAY follow the procedures specified by 10.4 to allocate a channel number and advertise the channel mapping.
+Intended or prior transmitters of multicast on other than the default channel that did not own a channel mapping for the multicast group address prior to the bus reset SHALL NOT attempt to allocate a channel number from the isochronous resource manager's CHANNELS_AVAILABLE register until at least ten seconds have elapsed since the completion of the bus reset.
+Subsequent to this ten second delay, intended or prior transmitters of multicast MAY follow the procedures specified by 9.4 to allocate a channel number and advertise the channel mapping.

-11. IANA CONSIDERATIONS
+10. IANA CONSIDERATIONS

 This document is likely the first that necessitates the creation and management of a new name space (registry) by IANA.
 The need for such a registry arises out of the method by which protocol interfaces are uniquely identified by bus standards compliant with ISO/IEC 13213:1994, CSR Architecture.
-This is explained in more detail in section X; the essence is that a globally unique 48-bit number SHALL identify the document that specifies the protocol interface.
-The 48-bit number is the concatenation of a 24-bit number granted to IANA by the IEEE Registration Authority Committee (RAC) and a second 24-bit number administered by IANA.
+This is explained in more detail in section 6; the essence is that a globally unique 48-bit number SHALL identify the document that specifies the protocol interface.
+The 48-bit number is the concatenation of a 24-bit number granted to IANA by the IEEE Registration Authority Committee (RACreferred to as a registration ID, or RID) and a second 24-bit number administered by IANA.

 The IEEE RAC RECOMMENDS that the policy for management of the second 24-bit number be chosen to maximize the quantity of usable numbers with the range of possible values.
-By way of a concrete example, the IEEE RAC

-RECOMMENDS that the assignment scheme NOT apply a structure to the number since this would tend to waste large portions of the range.
+By way of a concrete example, the IEEE RAC RECOMMENDS that the assignment scheme NOT apply a structure to the number since this would tend to waste large portions of the range.

-In accordance with this guidance, this document suggests that the RFC number of this document be assigned as the 24-bit version number and that this same method be used to assign version numbers to future standards.
+In accordance with this guidance, this document suggests that the RFC number of this document be assigned as the 24-bit version number (the second 24-bit number) and that this same method be used to assign version numbers to future standards.
 Requests for version numbers other than RFC numbers should be referred to a committee of experts selected by IANA.

-Regardless of the assignment method elected by IANA, a registry of all assigned version numbers SHOULD be maintained at one or more Internet sites and should clearly identify the relevant standard identified by the version number.
+Regardless of the assignment method elected by IANA, a registry of all assigned version numbers SHOULD be maintained at one or more Internet sites and should clearly identify the relevant standard identified by the combination of the RID and version number.

-12. SECURITY CONSIDERATIONS
+11. SECURITY CONSIDERATIONS